Navit is a car navigation system with routing engine.

 You can get nightly builds from our download server for various platforms.

-If you rather want to build it yourself, the latest version in the SVN Repository should always work pretty well.
+If you rather want to build it yourself, the latest version in the Git Repository should always work pretty well.